infinum/frontend-handbook/React/Project structure.md

       <code>./components/Control</code>, ...
     </td>
     <td>
-     The list of custom components can be find <a href="https://react-select.com/components">here</a>
+     The list of custom components can be found <a href="https://react-select.com/components">here</a>
     </td>
   </tr>
 </table>